There’s a new type of credit report for you to worry about.

 - That means that 81% of the people working in America are in the Work Number’s database and have an employment report.

-Oh wait, too late, thousands of complaints of incorrect employment information have already been flooding the Privacy Rights Clearinghouse (PRC), a California nonprofit corporation which helps protect consumer privacy and rights.
+Oh wait, too late, thousands of complaints of incorrect employment information have already been flooding the Privacy Rights Clearinghouse (PRC), a California nonprofit corporation that helps protect consumer privacy and rights.

 Unfortunately, this system is far from accurate and it doesn’t seem like the government is even aware of its’ issues.
 To date, there have been no laws about consumers being able to get a free copy of their employment records to verify accuracy.
 And even if you pay the $25 to get your report, there is no system in place to challenge the inaccurate information.
 There is no FCRA protecting your rights, there’s no FACTA to put pressure on Telx to keep their records accurate.